flynshue/articles/manifests/workshop.md

 Looking at the resourcequota, we used up all of our limits.cpu.

-What are the pods using for resources
+What are the pods using for resources?
 ```bash
 $ oc describe pods
 Containers: